Samuel Lewis Navarro

-Samuel Lewis Navarro (born on July 15, 1957 in Panama City) was the First Vice President and Foreign Minister of Panama.
-He served in these posts from 1 September 2004 to 1 July 2009 during the administration of President Martín Torrijos.
+Samuel Lewis Navarro (born 15 July 1957, in Panama City) is a Panamanian businessman who served as the First Vice President and foreign minister from 2004 to 2009 during the administration of President Martín Torrijos.

 Lewis was elected First Vice President of the Republic of Panama for the period 2004-2009 by popular vote on May 2, 2004.
 He took oath on September 1 together with President Martín Torrijos and Second Vice President Rubén Arosemena.
 On the same day, Lewis also became the Minister of Foreign Affairs.
 He was elected to the first Vice Presidency of the Republic on the ballot propositions of "Patria Nueva", a political program endorsed by the Revolutionary Democratic Party and the Popular Party, advocating more employment, more production and zero corruption.

 He studied business administration at prestigious academic institutions in the United States, earning a BA from Georgetown University in 1979 and an MBA from American University in 1981, both in Washington, D.C.